qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 ## intent:is_email_secure
 - Is my email secure?
 - Hello, Is my email secure?
+- Are my emails safe
+- E-mail security

 ## intent:is_free
 - Do I have to pay to use the app?
 - hello! is this app for free?
 - Hello, Do I have to pay to use the app?
+- this app is free but nothing is free what is the cach

 ## intent:mail_providers_support
 - What mail providers does this app support?